niplav/site/uses_this.md

 My most important criteria for choosing software are simplicity, consistency and durability.

-TODO: Links for Simplicity, Consistency, Durability and Unix/Linux

-Simplicity here means mostly [simplicity of implementation](https://en.wikipedia.org/wiki/Worse_is_better), though in reality there is very little difference between software with a simple design&interface and software that only has a simple implementation.
+[Simplicity](https://plato.stanford.edu/entries/simplicity/) here means mostly [simplicity of implementation](https://en.wikipedia.org/wiki/Worse_is_better), though in reality there is very little difference between software with a simple design&interface and software that only has a simple implementation.
 Most